 Following her company & role début as Countess Geschwitz Lulu, Rebecca became an Associate Artist at Welsh National Opera for the 2013/2014 season where highlights included Sara, Duchess of Nottingham (cover) Roberto Devereux and Anna Kennedy Maria Stuarda (UK and on tour to The Royal Opera Muscat, Oman).
 Further roles with WNO included Judith Weir Sleeping Mat–Ballad (special commission), Flora La Traviata, 4th Naked Virgin/Sick Woman Moses und Aron (with performances at the Royal Opera House, Covent Garden), Fenena (cover) Nabucco, Amenofi (cover) Mosé in Egitto, Beggar Woman Sweeney Todd and Lola Cavalleria Rusticana.
 Rebecca also sang Louhi Swanhunter for Opera North, Olga Eugene Onegin for Grange Park Opera and Kunstgewerblerin/cover Geschwitz Lulu for Teatro Communale, Bolzano.

-Engagements in 2016/2017 include “Summer Classics” with the CBSO at Symphony Hall and in Malvern, a recording of Messiah with the Norwegian Wind Ensemble (Signum 2017 release), Elijah at Birmingham Town Hall, A Child of Our Time in Colchester, Beethoven 9th Symphony with the Royal Philharmonic Orchestra and Suzuki Madama Butterfly with WNO.
+Engagements in 2016/2017 include “Summer Classics” with the CBSO at Symphony Hall and in Malvern, a recording of Messiah with the Norwegian Wind Ensemble (Signum 2017 release), Elijah at Birmingham Town Hall, A Child of Our Time in Colchester, Dream of Gerontius with the RTE National Symphony Orchestra in Dublin, Beethoven 9th Symphony with the Royal Philharmonic Orchestra and Suzuki Madama Butterfly with WNO.